 Each non-employee director who (i) serves on our Board of Directors as a non-employee director as of the first business day following the filing of a registration statement on Form S-8 with respect to the 2023 Plan (the "Initial Issuance Date") and (ii) will continue to serve as a non-employee director immediately following the Initial Issuance Date will receive an initial grant of restricted share units (each, an "Initial Award") under the 2023 Plan.
 The Initial Award will be with respect to a number of ordinary shares with an aggregate fair value as determined under the 2023 Plan equal to (i) \$300,000 in the case of the non-executive chair and (ii) \$230,000 in the case of the other non-employee directors.
 The number of shares underlying each Initial Award will be equal to the grant date fair market value of the Initial Award divided by \$10.19, rounded down to the nearest whole share.
-Each non-employee director who is eligible for an Initial Award will not receive the grant until the Initial Issuance Date, but, for purposes of determining the number of shares subject to such Initial Award and the applicable vesting schedule, the date on which the non-employee director joins our Board of Directors will be treated as the date of grant of the award.
-A non-employee director elected for the first time to our Board of Directors at an annual shareholder meeting will receive only an Annual Award in connection with such election and will not also receive any Initial Award on the date of such annual meeting.
+Each non-employee director who is eligible for an Initial Award will not receive the grant until the Initial Susance Date which the non-employee director joins our Board of Directions will be treated as the date of grant of the award.
+A non-employee director lected for the first time to our Board of Directors at an annual shareholder meeting will receive only an Annual Award in connection with such election and will not also receive any Initial Award on the date of such annual meeting.